 Cart abandonment emails are a valuable tactic for online retailers, helping them to recover sales from the 79% of visitors who leave without completing a purchase.

-In this article, we’ll look at how retailers can use cart abandonment emails, tips to make them more compelling, and some great examples of email design.
+In this article, we’ll look at how to convert abandoned carts, cart abandonment emails, tips to make them more compelling, and some great examples of email design.

 What Are Cart Abandonment Emails?

 Cart abandonment emails (also known as cart recovery or remarketing emails) are automated messages sent when a shopper adds items to their shopping cart but abandons before completing a purchase.

 They remind shoppers of the items they left behind, and offer them a way to return quickly to complete the purchase.

 Cart Abandonment Email Conversion Rate & Open Rate Statistics

 According to our most recent cart abandonment stats, the average abandonment rate is 81.08%, though this varies between sectors.

 These are shoppers who have browsed your site and added items to carts, an by doing so, they’ve signalled a clear interest in your products and a possible intent to purchase.

 In many cases, a timely prompt through a cart abandonment email can be what’s needed to persuade them to return to the site and complete a purchase.